canonical/sphinx-docs-starter-pack/docs/contribute/test-ulwazi-theme.md

 This guide outlines the steps required to use the Ulwazi theme in your Sphinx documentation project.

 We recommend creating a new branch of your repository and testing Ulwazi in that branch.
-You can build the Ulwazi-themed documentation locally from the branch, or open a PR and use RTD's preview branch feature to build a preview of the new look.
+You can build the Ulwazi-themed documentation locally from the branch or open a PR and view the changes in its RTD preview.

 ## Update the dependencies